What is Hodgkin disease?

 - Nodular lymphocyte predominant Hodgkin disease

-All types of Hodgkin disease are malignant (cancerous) because as they grow they may invade and destroy normal tissue and spread to other tissues.
-There is no benign (non-cancerous) form of Hodgkin disease.
+All types of Hodgkin disease are malignant (cancerous) because as they grow they can invade and destroy normal tissue and spread to other tissues.

 Classic Hodgkin disease

 Nodular sclerosis Hodgkin disease: This is the most common type of Hodgkin disease in developed countries, accounting for about 60% to 80% of cases.
-It occurs mainly in younger people, about equally in men and women.
+It is most common in teens and young adults, but it can occur in people of any age.
 It tends to start in lymph nodes in the neck or chest.
-Under the microscope, the lymph nodes have fibrous bands that criss-cross the node and encircle abnormal nodules of lymph tissue.

-Mixed cellularity Hodgkin disease: This is the second most common type (15% to 30%) and is seen mostly in older adults.
+Mixed cellularity Hodgkin disease: This is the second most common type (15% to 30%) and is seen mostly in older adults (although it can occur at any age).
 It can start in any lymph node but most often occurs in the upper half of the body.
-Under the microscope, many different kinds of cells can be seen, including Reed-Sternberg cells and normal immune system cells.

 Nodular lymphocyte predominant Hodgkin disease